+Penn Nursing’s impact and influence in nursing education is reflected in our position as the world’s leading school of nursing.
 Our innovative curriculum and extensive use of simulation exposes students to a variety of situations that they will encounter in their clinical practice settings, facilitating deep learning and building their skills and confidence.
 As we enter a new era of teaching and learning, accelerated by necessity due to the recent pandemic, Penn Nursing remains committed to empowering today’s learner for tomorrow’s world by reimagining our curricula, teaching pedagogies, classrooms, and learning technologies.
 Goal - $15M over five years.

 The Penn Nursing Learning Lab: Recent events have made an indelible mark on education, especially higher learning.
-An ever-changing health and health care landscape demand that we analyze and reprioritize our teaching; employing ingenuity and innovation to ensure Penn Nursing’s pedagogy remains at the forefront of the profession.
+An ever-changing health and health care landscape demands that we analyze and reprioritize our teaching; employing ingenuity and innovation to ensure Penn Nursing’s pedagogy remains at the forefront of the profession.
 The Penn Nursing Learning Lab will be a dynamic, nimble space in which all facets of nursing education are continually examined and evaluated for ongoing enhancement/modification.

-New simulation technologies: Including virtual reality and augmented reality tools in our courses help give our students the professional edge they need.
+New Simulation Technologies: Including virtual reality and augmented reality tools in our courses help give our students the professional edge they need.
 Gifts for simulation and learning technology directly support student learning that complements their clinical experiences in real-time.

-Student financial aid/scholarships: The average debt load of a nursing graduate student is over $90,000 – a heavy burden on a typical nurse’s salary.
-Increasing financial aid/scholarships, especially at the graduate level, and non-tuition support for students is an evergreen priority.
+Student Financial Aid/Scholarships: The average debt load of a nursing graduate student is over $90,000—a heavy burden on a typical nurse’s salary.
+Increasing financial aid/scholarships (especially at the graduate level) and non-tuition support for students is an evergreen priority.

 To support the path forward for Penn Nursing’s giving priorities and to learn more about how you can help advance the School’s strategic plan, please contact: